Who Is in the Lab?

 - Finally, when curating and balancing the group, we considered the representation of youth, gender, race and ethnicity, to ensure that the Lab would include diverse voices.

-The charts below give a snapshot of the Lab in terms of its diversity and representation.
+The charts below give a snapshot of the original Lab in terms of its diversity and representation.
+(We are still gathering data from the newer Lab members)

 *This is a reflection of where members are based, rather than their nationality; a number of those based in the Global North are members of different diaspora from other regions